Purchasing

 Stock Level Color

-This same color coding can be shown on the purchasing dialog.
+This same color coding can be shown on the Purchasing dialog.

 Configure Stock Level Settings